GauravChanda7/BrowserDotCom/README.md

 Zoom in,
 Zoom out,
 Shortcut Keys,
+Tabs

 Functionalities to be Added:
-Tabs,
-Tabs + multithreading,
 Bookmarks,
-History connected with JDBC
+History connected with JDBC,
+Website name on tabs